-It is a gothic church, not orientated, made of brick, erected on a rectangular plan, as a three-nave hall without a separate chancel.
-On the western side there is a porch and a rectangular sacristy on the east side.
-The facades of the nave are supported by buttresses and divided by pointed windows and decorated with slender pointed blendes.
-Portals with stepped, profiled frames have the same shape.
-The triangular gables of the building (north and south) were divided by five pointed blendes.
-Above the sacristy there is pinnacle-stepped semi-gable, decorated with blendes of the same shape.
-The nave is covered with a gable roof made of tiles, a sacristy and a porch – mono-pitched roofs.
-The interior of the church was divided by octagonal pillars.
-On the eastern side they are original, from the west they come from the beginning of the sixteenth century.
-In the sacristy there are traces of rib vaults from the first half of the 14th century.
+The church was built as a Gothic, non-orientated, brick structure, erected on a rectangular plan, as a three-aisle hall without an externally separated chancel.
+The nave’s façades were supported by buttresses, divided by pointed-arched windows and decorated with slender ogival blendes.
+The portals with stepped, profiled jambs had the same shape.
+The triangular gables of the building (north and south) were divided by five ogival blendes.
+Above the sacristy, situated on the eastern side, there were stepped pinnacle half-gables, decorated with blendes of the same shape.
+The nave was covered with a gable roof made of tiles, and the sacristy with a mono-pitched roof.
+The interior of the church was divided by octagonal pillars (on the eastern side they are original, the western ones come from the beginning of the 16th century).
+Originally, church was covered with a flat wooden ceiling, while in the sacristy there was a cross-rib vault.

 Webpage leksykonkultury.ceik.eu, Kościół pw. św.
 Mikołaja we Fromborku.